zoonoo/azure-docs.ko-kr/articles/virtual-machines/virtual-machines-linux-mac-create-ssh-keys.md

 Your public key has been saved in id_rsa.pub.
 The key fingerprint is:
 14:a3:cb:3e:78:ad:25:cc:55:e9:0c:08:e5:d1:a9:08 ahmet@myserver
-The keys randomart image is:
+The key's randomart image is:
 +--[ RSA 2048]----+
 |        o o. .   |
 |      E. = .o    |